 If these options are enough to make your head spin, here’s a simplified rundown on which hiking and trekking pole tips and baskets to use along with your trekking poles, and how they can help you get outside year-round:

 Your simplest option, by simply removing the snow basket from your poles, you’ll have what you need for most dry trail conditions.
 The carbide tip will help you dig into the trail each time you strike it, improving both your traction and balance.

-Not sure how to get those snow baskets off?
+Not sure how to get those snow baskets off and convert your ski pole to a trekking pole?
 Here’s an easy how-to video: